cocos/cocos-engine/EngineErrorMap.md

 Instancing/Batching enabled for non-baked skinning model '%s', this may result in unexpected rendering artifacts.
 Consider turning it off in the material if you do not intend to do this.

+### 3938

+'%s' is not found from '%s'.
+It's specified as the root node to play animation clip '%s'.

 ### 4000

 <!-- DEPRECATED -->